steveush/foo-utils/README.md

 * Breaking Change: Removed the `FooUtils.uniqueId` and `FooUtils.removeUniqueId` methods as they were no longer being used in any of our plugins.
 * Breaking Change: Removed the `FooUtils.scrollParent` method as it was no longer being used due to issues in some browsers.
+* Breaking Change: Removed the `FooUtils.src` method as it was no longer being used in any of our plugins.
 * Breaking Change: Removed the `FooUtils.versionCompare` method as it was only being used by the lib when it registered itself and that was changed in version 0.2.0.
 * Breaking Change: Removed the `FooUtils.animation` namespace and moved the `FooUtils.animation.requestFrame` and `FooUtils.animation.cancelFrame` methods to the base `FooUtils` namespace as `FooUtils.requestFrame` and `FooUtils.cancelFrame`.
 * Breaking Change: Removed the `FooUtils.transition.transitionend` and `FooUtils.transition.supported` properties as all supported browsers now have support for the `transitionend` event and browser detection is no longer required.